lynnhu/creativecoding/README.md

-# creativecoding
+# Gray Area Immersive
-Projects from Gray Area Immersive 2018 One
+Projects from the Immersive 2018 Session 1